Skip to main content

 Valid ToThe date until the state is valid.String

-TypeOne of the state types: active, inactive.Enum
+TypeOne of the state types.Enum

 A legal form is a mandatory corporate legal framework by which companies can conduct business, charitable or other permissible activities.